Rapid and Reliable Quadruped Motion Planning with Omnidirectional Jumping: Abstract

 \section{Abstract}

-Dynamic jumping with multi-legged robots poses a challenging problem in planning and control.
-Formulating the jump optimization to allow fast online execution is difficult; efficiently using this capability to generate long-horizon trajectories further complicates the problem.
-In this work, we present a novel hierarchical planning framework to address this problem.
+Dynamic jumping with legged robots poses a challenging problem in planning and control.
+Formulating the jump optimization to allow fast online execution is difficult; efficiently using this capability to generate long-horizon motion plans further complicates the problem.
+In this work, we present a hierarchical planning framework to address this problem.
 We first formulate a real-time tractable trajectory optimization for performing omnidirectional jumping.
 We then embed the results of this optimization into a low dimensional jump feasibility classifier.
-This classifier is leveraged by a high-level planner to produce paths that are both dynamically feasible and also robust to variability in hardware trajectory realizations.
-We deploy our framework on the Mini Cheetah Vision quadruped, demonstrating robot's ability to generate and execute reliable, goal-oriented paths that involve forward, lateral, and rotational jumps onto surfaces 1.35 times taller than robot's nominal hip height.
-The ability to plan through omnidirectional jumping greatly expands robot's mobility relative to planners that restrict jumping to the sagittal or frontal planes.
+This classifier is leveraged to produce geometric motion plans that select dynamically feasible jumps while mitigating the effects of the process noise.
+We deploy our framework on the Mini Cheetah Vision quadruped, demonstrating the robot's ability to generate and execute reliable, goal-oriented plans that involve forward, lateral, and rotational jumps onto surfaces as tall as the robot's nominal hip height.
+The ability to plan through omnidirectional jumping greatly expands the robot's mobility relative to planners that restrict jumping to the sagittal or frontal planes.

 {\mathbb{R}} {\widehat{^B\bm{\omega}^d}}